eric050828/Tower-of-Hanoi-App/README.md

 - Next Step : Manually execute the next step of the solving animation.
 - Reset : Reset the entire program.
 (Note: Clicking this button will update the new values you entered.)

-# Know issues
+# Known issues

 ---

-- Q: The 'Pause' button is not working properly.
+## Q: The 'Pause' button is not working properly.

-- A: Attempting to fix now.
+### A: Attempting to fix now.

-- Q: The app is prone to crashing.
+## Q: The app is prone to crashing.

-- A: Try to avoid the following behaviors while using it:
+### A: Try to avoid the following behaviors while using it:

 - Do not press any buttons while the animation is running until it has finished executing.
 - Try to avoid multiple operations within a short period of time.